fernando801/jet-tutorial/README.md

 - **Resource Hub:** The GitHub repository serves as a valuable resource hub, providing easy access to the codebase and additional materials.

-## Get Involved:

-We encourage you to dive into the tutorial series, explore the source code, and join the community of Oracle JET developers.
-Your feedback and contributions are highly appreciated.

 Happy coding!